dryuf/dryuf-onejarloader/README.md

 Extracting JAR files at the beginning runs in parallel, so more CPUs can bring benefit.

-Test on 67 MB application on 8 CPU 2020 laptop showed 109 ms for the initialization.
+Test on 67 MB application on 4-core (8 hyperthreads) Intel 1185G7 or Graviton-3 showed 90-110 ms for the initialization.

 ## Examples